Chada Camp: Information from the owner

 Venture out for a night under the starry sky.
 Flycamping is a way of shedding amenities without being uncomfortable, and getting as close to nature as possible.
 The camp is set up by a small team, while you enjoy a guided bushwalk, arriving in time for sunset and a cold gin and tonic by the fire.
 Tents are made of heavy duty netting, encasing a deep bedroll, made up with fresh sheets, cosy blankets and soft pillows, so quite comfy.
 There's a safari style bucket shower and a short-drop toilet which is located a modest distance away.
 The camp is lit by paraffin lamps and there are torches and a scout who keeps any curious creatures at a distance.
 You'll eat well.
 A three course dinner and good breakfast is standard (unless you're planning to walk back to camp in time for breakfast).
 One night is the norm, and it's essential to pre-book if your interested in fly camping.

 Chada Katavi Safari Tents

 Large, airy en-suite tents with a big verandah, twin or double beds with fresh linen and a pioneering style.
 There's a place to hang clothes, a bureau, chairs on the verandah on which to sit and enjoy the sounds and sights of the bush.
 Bathrooms are en-suite, and open to the canopy.
 Safari-style bucket showers lend a sense of adventure and help us keep our environmental footprint small in this area of scarce water.
-There's also an eco-flush toilet which is both convenient and uses relatively little water.
+There's also an eco-flush toilet which is both convenient and uses 90% less water than a conventional toilet.
 The tents are scattered among a grove of tall tamarind trees, which in turn attract monkeys, elephants and other wildlife.
 It's not uncommon to watch a herd of impala wonder by while you're enjoying a cup of tea on your verandah, or have an elephant walk past while you have a siesta.